 + PRO: Access to the NHS

-Expats living in the UK will have access to a good standard of healthcare through the NHS (National Health Service) at little to no cost.
+Living in the UK will give you access to a good standard of healthcare through the NHS (National Health Service) at little to no cost.
 The cost of medication is often subsidised and therefore likely to be cheaper than in many other countries.

 - CON: Long NHS waiting lists

-The downside of using the UK's publicly funded health service is that there are often long waiting lists for specialist treatments.
-It's possible to bypass these waiting lists by using private healthcare, but this comes at a significant cost.
-We advise that expats with chronic conditions invest in a good health insurance policy.
+The downside of using the UK’s publicly funded health service is that there are often long waiting lists for specialist treatments.
+You can bypass these waiting lists by using private healthcare, but this comes at a significant cost.
+You should invest in a good health insurance policy if you have chronic conditions.

 Education in the UK